nicoduj/Jenkins-Monitor-tvOS/README.md

-# Jenkins-Monitor-tvOS
+# Jenkins-Monitor-tvOS (and Travis :smirk:)
-Apple TV Monitor for Jenkins Frok to add some fun graphics thanks to Julie Fiolet (http://cargocollective.com/juliefiolet)
+Apple TV Monitor for Jenkins Fork to add some fun graphics thanks to Julie Fiolet (http://cargocollective.com/juliefiolet)

+This fork also supports Travis-Ci build status monitoring (not build progress).
+To add a travis monitoring, use the public URL of travis like this : https://api.travis-ci.org/repos/[username] where [username] is your

 ## Screenshot